How to apply static grass to war game miniature bases when you don’t have an electric applicator.

 Finally, pop the balloon 🙂

-This technique isn’t one that I’d like to use for a large area of static grass but for such as 25, 32 and 40mm Warhammer bases it’s okay and and can be just as effective as an expensive applicator.
+This technique isn’t one that I’d like to use for a large area of static grass but for such as 25, 32 and 40mm Warhammer bases it’s okay and can be just as effective as an expensive applicator.
+My recommendation to get the best bases, however, is still use an applicator, read my review of the best applicators including lower-priced versions.